-Filled with packed restaurants, delicious food, and shop windows advertising saris, Little India might be less well known than the likes of China Town or Greektown, but it’s 100% worth a visit.
+Filled with packed restaurants, delicious Indian food, shop windows advertising saris, and a quaint park, Little India should be on your radar for a visit.
 Spend a day on the far North side of town and prepare to be amazed.
-Little India has been a Chicago staple since the 1970s and is known by locals as a multiethnic corridor.
-Located in the West Ridge neighborhood, Devon Avenue is bustling with Indian and Pakistani culture.
+Little India has been a Chicago staple since the 1970s and is known by locals as a multiethnic corridor—in the West Ridge neighborhood; Devon Avenue is bustling with Indian and Pakistani culture.

-Stop by the Sikh temple (Devon Gurdwara Sahib of Chicago 2341 W Devon Ave.) and learn more about the vibrant area as you walk around.
+First, you should stop by the Sikh temple (Devon Gurdwara Sahib of Chicago, 2341 W Devon Ave.) and learn more about the vibrant area as you walk around.
 Embrace your need for endless home decor at Reshma’s Home Decor (2540 W Devon Ave.), a meditation and spirituality store filled with traditional Indian textiles and clothes, home decor items, and artifacts from all over India.

-Next, we guarantee you’ll be able to satiate your appetite with any number of delicious restaurants like Hema’s Kitchen, Ghareeb Nawaz Restaurant, Udupi Palace, Khan BBQ, food counters like Kamdar Plaza.
+Next, we guarantee you’ll be able to satiate your appetite with all the delicious restaurants Little India offers.
+Hema’s Kitchen, Ghareeb Nawaz Restaurant, Udupi Palace, Khan BBQ, food counters like Kamdar Plaza.
 Whatever you’re craving, from Choosa Tikka Masala and Garlic Nan to Kebabs and Tandoori Fish, you’ll be able to find it here.

-Before you go, stock up on authentic Indian groceries at Patel Brothers (2610 W Devon Ave.) the biggest Indian grocery store in America.
+Before you go, stock up on authentic Indian groceries at Patel Brothers (2610 W Devon Ave.), the biggest Indian grocery store in America.
 Patel Brothers have been around since 1991, serving the community authentic eats and ingredients.
 With locations all over the U.S., the Patel Brother retail chain focuses on spices, flavors, and foods in the Indian sub-continent and the Middle East.
 Ingredients like dals, lentils, and rice are nutritional cornerstones of Indian cuisine, and finding the right ones to perfect your Indian dinner will come from here.

-This is just a small slice of Devon Avenue– There’s so much to do in Little India, you could very well spend an entire day weaving in and out of shops, stopping for food, and so much more.
+This is just a small slice of Devon Avenue–there’s so much to do in Little India, Chicago; you could spend an entire day weaving in and out of shops, stopping for food, and so much more.